gvanastasov/codebook-typescript/README.md

 4. Maintainability - refactoring is getting easier and more safe, due to type safety being triggered, you can observe dependencies, references and etc. all comming from the static analysis.
 5. Adoption - since TypeScript is build on top of Javascript, it can be easily be adopted.
 Even further, that can happen gradually.

+When typescript?

+It's worth noting that TypeScript introduces additional complexity compared to writing plain JavaScript.
+If you're working on a small project, have tight deadlines, or require rapid prototyping, TypeScript might not provide substantial benefits, and JavaScript could be a more suitable choice.

 Notes: